PPA Penn 2

 Head Coach

-In 15 seasons under the guidance of Dennis Bohn, the Lafayette men’s soccer program has produced nothing but winning teams.
-Bohn has led the Leopards to winning seasons in 12 of his 15 years on College Hill, three Patriot League championships and three NCAA Tournament berths.
-His overall record entering his 16th season at Lafayette is 132-92-55 with a 46-44-23 mark in Patriot League play and a 68-28-22 tally at Oaks Stadium.
+In 25 seasons under the guidance of Dennis Bohn, the Lafayette men’s soccer program has produced nothing but winning teams.
+Bohn has led the Leopards to winning seasons in 17 of his 25 years on College Hill, four Patriot League championships and four NCAA Tournament berths.
+His overall record entering his 26th season at Lafayette is 196-157-85.
+His overall Patriot League record is 86-81-42.

 Lafayette College